-You are to animate the given character in a slight 3/4 front view, standing beside an spherical object (a Ball).
-Within the field of view and close to the character (within one step) there should be a box like object at a height between the characters waist and shoulders (but not above or below these perameters).
-The character is to look at the object, estimate its weight, then anticipate back and grab the sphere close to the bottom.
-The character, with effort, should then anticipate again and lift the sphere off the ground to their waist, then slightly collapse under the weight but recover.
-The character then anticipates and steps forward as necessary to place the sphere onto the top of the box.
-After the sphere has been placed, the character should then step back and recover.
+You are to animate the given character in a slight 3/4 front view, standing beside a sack.
+Within the field of view and close to the character (within one step) there should be a box like object at a height between the character’s waist and shoulders (but not above or below these perameters).
+The character is to look at the object, estimate it’s weight, then anticipate back and grab the sack around the middle.
+The character, with effort, should then anticipate again and lift the sack off the ground to their shoulder, then collapse under the weight and recover.
+The character then anticipates and steps forward as necessary to place the sack onto the top of the box.
+After the sack has been placed, the character should then step back and recover.

-As an alternative to this, you can have the character lifting a heavy sack of flour, up onto their shoulder and then onto the box.
+As an alternative to this, you can have the character lifting a heavy ball, up to their waist and then onto the box.
 Be sure to act this assignment out as the different objects will require different actions and reactions.
 Here's a design sheet for the sack.

 Thumbnailing